pushpabrol/pk_jwt_wrapper_RS256_only/README.md

 ### 2. `/.well-known/keys` (GET)

 This endpoint provides the public keys for client authentication.
 It's used by the IDP to verify client assertions.
-In this example it has keys for both RS256 and RS512.
+In this example it has keys for both RS256.

 Example Request:
 ```json